This Mountains and Gorges of Crete section hopes to give you a flavour of the beauty of this wonderful Greek Island.

 If you are a relatively healthy and active person, the most memorable and enjoyable experiences can be found by exploring the island during long walks or hikes.
-The fabulous flora and fauna of Crete is unique and the scenery breathtakingly stunning and can really be appreciated while out walking.
+The Mountains and Gorges of Crete have fabulous flora and fauna which is unique and the scenery breathtakingly stunning and can really be appreciated while out walking.

-For the more adventurous there are so many opportunities to explore the great gorges and mountains in Crete.
+For the more adventurous there are so many opportunities to explore the great Mountains and Gorges of Crete.
 Trekking, caving, mountaineering, cycling, climbing and hiking through the mountain ranges, gorges, caves and plateaux is a challenging yet rewarding way to discover Crete and all her beauties.

-We’ll gather all the information that you will need as we get first hand experience and reports from the various magnificent mountains and awe inspiring gorges of Crete.
+We’ll gather all the information that you will need as we get first hand experience and reports from the various magnificent Mountains and Gorges of Crete